ArdeeJ/AuTEAMate/README.md

+# AuTEAMate

+Designed to simplify the process of creating balanced teams for Recreational-League Sports

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.